-I came into the Dialogue Attribution Town, and found there were two factions warring for everything from style guide attention the way children were taught.
+I came into the Dialogue Attribution Town, and found there were two factions warring for everything from style guide attention to the way children were taught.
 Passions ran hot and almost no one in town hadn't sworn allegiance to one faction or the other.

 At first I joined up with the Saids.
 They seemed a simple people, not prone to ostentation and flashy displays.
 They almost blended into the background, they were sometimes so subtle it was difficult even to notice them.
 I assisted them in their struggles against the bombastic Neversaids, a group that couldn't utter a word without making a fucking production out of it, drawing attention to their every remark.
 Emboldened by my presence, they dealt a critical blow to the Neversaids, and it seemed they might be about to win the ongoing struggle for the town.